AkeemGit/comp2245-assignment1/README.md

-# comp2245-assignment1
+# COMP2245 Assignment 1

-Repository to host all push for COMP2245 Assignment 1
+This is Assignment 1 for Akeem Richards